mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

     <summary><strong>Doubt-avoidance tendency</strong></summary>
     <br>

 When faced with decisions riddled with doubt, we are hardwired to make quick decisions to remove the doubt, often leaving us with a wrong decision.

+The human brain has evolved to resolve open issues (cognitive dissonance) by making decisions.
+Part of our speedy decision making process comes at a price: we eliminate any potential doubts, which might cause us to make mistakes.

 Law courts force jurors to take time before reaching a decision to deal with this doubt.

+Take your time and analyze.

+Charlie Munger uses a specific example from a Dean of Physics in his speech "The Psychology of Human Misjudgement":

+“According to Max Planck, the really innovative, important new physics was never really accepted by the old guard.
+Instead a new guard came along that was less brain-blocked by its previous conclusions.”

 <br>
 </details>